kornatzky/angularjs-phonegap-framework/README.md

 angularjs-phonegap-framework
 ============================

-An architecture for constructing a PhoneGap app with AngularJS and ngCordova.
+A skeleton structure for a PhoneGap app built with AngularJS and ngCordova.